Rockledge site still on table

 Video of Nov.
 20 Village Board meeting by Gregory Gunder, courtesy of Village of Nelsonville

 Video of Nov.
 15 ZBA/Planning Board meeting by Gregory Gunder, courtesy of Village of NelsonvilleDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.